shutingrz/bind9/doc/arm/reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``query-errors`` category is used to indicate why and how specific queries resulted in responses which indicate an error.
-Normally, these messages will be logged at ``debug`` logging levels; note, however, that if query logging is active, some will be logged at ``info``.
+Normally, these messages are logged at ``debug`` logging levels; note, however, that if query logging is active, some are logged at ``info``.
 The logging levels are described below:

-At ``debug`` levels of 1 or higher, - or at ``info``, when query logging is active - each response with the rcode of SERVFAIL is logged as follows:
+At ``debug`` levels of 1 or higher - or at ``info`` when query logging is active - each response with the rcode of SERVFAIL is logged as follows:

 ``client 127.0.0.1#61502: query failed (SERVFAIL) for www.example.com/IN/AAAA at query.c:3880``

 This means an error resulting in SERVFAIL was detected at line 3880 of source file ``query.c``.
-Log messages of this level will particularly help identify the cause of SERVFAIL for an authoritative server.
+Log messages of this level are particularly helpful in identifying the cause of SERVFAIL for an authoritative server.

-At ``debug`` level 2 or higher, detailed context information about recursive resolutions that resulted in SERVFAIL will be logged.
-The log message will look like this:
+At ``debug`` level 2 or higher, detailed context information about recursive resolutions that resulted in SERVFAIL is logged.
+The log message looks like this:

 ::